getkeops/keops/doc/index.rst

 **fast** and **memory-efficient**.
-We take advantage of the structure of CUDA registers to bypass costly memory transfers between arithmetic and memory circuits.
+We take advantage of the structure of CUDA registers to bypass costly memory transfers between arithmetic units and memory circuits.
 This allows us to provide a **x10-x100 speed-up** to PyTorch GPU programs in a wide range of settings.